-Tennille's brand is steadily growing across a number of platforms, and her desire to unite people of every race, gender, class, and creed is what fuels her passionate drive.
+Tennille's brand is steadily growing across a number of platforms, and her desire to unite people through equality and love is what fuels her passionate drive.
 She has performed in 20 different countries, including The United States, The United Kingdom, Tanzania, Trinidad, Australia, Canada, the United Arab Emirates, Malaysia, India, Amsterdam, Mauritius, Benin, Uganda and South Korea.
 Every action that Tennille takes comes with unparalleled empathy and compassion for people.
 Her gifts, talents, and intentional career choices cultivated over the years have proven to be those of a Kingdom Builder, who is actively changing the world.

 Tennille's song, 'Love Equals,' is about her vision for a future world, where Love Equals Us.
 Tennille Amor's music and public speaking platforms contribute a much needed voice of hope and unity in such a necessary moment in history.